Khalid Al Maskati

 Khalid Al Maskati (خالد المسقطي, January 23, 1959) is a Bahraini businessman and politician.
 He became a member of the Shura Council in 2002.

 Career

 Al Maskati was born in Manama on January 23, 1959.
 He went to Lebanon in 1974 to study at the American University of Beirut but left it shortly when the Lebanese Civil War started.
-Then he traveled to the Unite States and obtained his Bachelor of Business Administration with a concentration in Industrial Management from the University of Texas, graduating in 1979 with honors.
+He traveled to the United States and obtained his Bachelor of Business Administration with a concentration in Industrial Management from Texas Tech University, graduating in 1979 with honors.

 He entered the private sector, becoming the vice-chairman of the Board of Directors of Maskati Brothers & Company (MBCO).
 In addition, he has served on the boards of directors of the following companies: